The Classification of the Stable Marked Reduction of Genus 2 Curves in Residue Characteristic 2: Examples

 \subsection{Curves with small conductor}

-In an upcoming article \cite{CurvesWithSmallConductor2025}, Booker and Sutherland list all genus $2$ curves defined over $\mathbb{Q}$ with conductor at most $2^{20}$, of which there are 6\,216\,958.
-Using our implementation, we compute $\alpha, \beta, \gamma, \delta, \epsilon$ and the label for each of these curves.
+In an upcoming article \cite{CurvesWithSmallConductor2025}, Booker and Sutherland list more than six million genus 2 curves over $\BQ$ with conductor at most $2^{20}$.
+Using our implementation, we compute $\alpha, \beta, \gamma, \delta', \epsilon$ and the label for each of these curves.
 Once the article \cite{CurvesWithSmallConductor2025} is published, we will add a file containing the curves together with the values we computed to \cite{WorksheetsG25}.

 In Figure \ref{FigureCaseDistribution}, we plot the frequency of the labels from the genus $2$ classification.
 It turns out that 53 of the 54 cases of our classification are obtained by the curves in \cite{CurvesWithSmallConductor2025}, only missing case (D21).
-The case (D19), whose arithmetic conditions on $\alpha-\delta$ are very similar to that of (D21) is the rarest of the appearing cases, only appearing for 3961 curves and with large conductors.
-A possible explanation for this is that the conditions on $\alpha-\delta$ for (D19) and (D21) force the conductor to be large for a curve defined over $\BQ$.
-We expect that there exist curves of case (D21) defined over $\mathbb{Q}$ but have not yet found such a curve.
+The case (D19), whose arithmetic conditions on $\alpha, \beta, \gamma$ and $\delta$ are very similar to those of (D21) is the rarest of the appearing cases, only appearing for 3961 curves and with large conductors.
+A possible explanation for this is that the conditions on $\alpha, \beta, \gamma, \delta$ for (D19) and (D21) force the conductor to be large for a curve defined over $\BQ$.
+We expect that there exist curves of case (D21) defined over $\mathbb{Q}$ but we have not yet found such a curve.
 In summary:

 \begin{Conj} All 54 reduction types of the genus $2$ classification are realized over $\mathbb{Q}$. \end{Conj}

 For a genus $2$ curve $C/\BQ$, we denote the $2$-adic valuation of its conductor $N$ as \emph{conductor exponent}.
 Brumer and Kramer in \cite[Thm.
 6.2]{ConductorBound} show that the conductor exponent of a genus $2$ curve defined over $\mathbb{Q}$ is at most $20$.
 In Figure \ref{FigureConductorExponentsLabels}, we plot the conductor exponent values for the reduction types from the classification in Subsection \ref{Genus2SubSection}.
 It is likely that these are not all possible values for curves defined over $\BQ$.
 In particular, for curves in the data set, conductor exponent $20$ can only be obtained if the conductor is equal to $2^{20}$.